 What is TimeshareExitCompanies.com

 We are a review website.
 We review timeshare exit companies and help owners avoid scams.
-We only recommend working with timeshare exit companies that offer a no up front fee escrow payment option, so the timeshare exit company is only paid from the escrow account AFTER your timeshare has been cancelled.
+We only recommend working with timeshare exit companies that offer a low up front fee escrow payment option, so the timeshare exit company is only paid in full from the escrow account AFTER your timeshare has been cancelled.
 Learn more about escrow and why it’s important here.